arnabuchiha/CarND-Behavioral-Cloning/README.md

 ![alt text][image3]
 ![alt text][image4]
+![alt text][image5]

 Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would make an unbiased model as the previous model contained left bias.
+For example, here is an image that has then been flipped:

+![alt text][image6]
+![alt text][image7]

 After the collection process, I had X number of data points.
 I then preprocessed this data by cropping image in the keras model itself.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.